Laurence de Montmorency: Lady in waiting

-In 1618, Anne's Spanish courtiers were sent home and Laurence de Montmorency became her only Première dame d'honneur.
+In 1618, Anne's Spanish courtiers were sent home, and Laurence de Montmorency became her only Première dame d'honneur.
 In 1619, however, the new office of Surintendante de la Maison de la Reine was introduced with the appointment of Marie de Rohan, outranking her.
-She wished to resign, but stayed to nurse the queen, who fell sick when the whole hing happened; when Marie de Rohan was banished in 1622, she again became the highest ranked lady-in-waiting at court, a position she is said to have performed with diplomatic charm.
+She wished to resign, but stayed to nurse the queen, who fell sick at this time; when Marie de Rohan was banished in 1622, she again became the highest ranked lady-in-waiting at court, a position she is said to have performed with diplomatic charm.

+Death

+Laurence died on 29 September 1654 in Villiers-le-Bel, Val-d'Oise at the age of 83.